543x/GoogleCloud/docs/Cloud/diagrams.md

 ## Contributing

-To contribute to diagram, check out [contribution guidelines](CONTRIBUTING.md).
+To contribute to diagram, check out [contribution guidelines]

 > Let me know if you are using diagrams!
 I'll add you in showcase page.
 (I'm working on it!) :)